union-9/tartarus/README.md

   <sup>Structuring working methods for chaotic people</sup>
 </div>

+> This is a set of self-developed working methods for people who tend to get distracted too quickly.
+We collect our lessons-learned and present our countermeasures for a structured and productive work.

 ## Don't start before you're about to start

 Don't start until you get to work.
 Making plans and having a rough idea of what is to be done or aspired to in the upcoming work period can be useful.
 However, you are interfering with your proficiency.